-The legal conditions for providing support for the decommissioning of fishing vessels in the Baltic Sea were laid down in Regulation (EU) 2020/1781 of the European Parliament and of the Council of 25 November 2020 amending Regulation (EU) 2016/1139 as regards fishing capacity reduction in the Baltic Sea, and Regulation (EU) No 508/2014 as regards permanent cessation of fishing activities for fleets fishing for eastern Baltic cod, western Baltic cod and western Baltic herring.
-Under Article 8a(2) of Regulation (EU) 2016/1139, as amended by Regulation (EU) 2020/1781, support for the permanent cessation of fishing activities in accordance with Article 34 of Regulation (EU) No 508/2014 may be granted only if the action plan referred to in Article 22(4) of the CFP Regulation sets out specific capacity reduction targets for vessels with fishing opportunities for one or more of the three stocks concerned.
+Regulation (EU) 2020/1781 of the European Parliament and of the Council of 25 November 2020 amending Regulation (EU) 2016/1139 as regards fishing capacity reduction in the Baltic Sea, and Regulation (EU) No 508/2014 as regards permanent cessation of fishing activities for fleets fishing for eastern Baltic cod, western Baltic cod and western Baltic herring, lays down the legal conditions for providing support for the decommissioning of fishing vessels in the Baltic Sea.
+Under Article 8a(2) of Regulation (EU) 2016/1139, as amended by Regulation (EU) 2020/1781, support for the permanent cessation of fishing activities in accordance with Article 34 of Regulation (EU) No 508/2014 may be granted only if the action plan referred to in Article 22(4) of Regulation (EU) No 1380/2013 sets out specific capacity reduction targets for vessels with fishing opportunities for one or more of the three stocks concerned.
 Under Article 8a(6) of Regulation (EU) 2016/1139, as amended by Regulation (EU) 2020/1781, Member States implementing the permanent cessation measures referred to in the first paragraph must notify the Commission of the annual average total fishing capacity, for the years 2015 to 2019, of all vessels having been allocated fishing opportunities for any of the three stocks concerned.
 Moreover, Member States must notify the Commission of the total fishing capacity withdrawn from fishing vessels to which fishing opportunities had been allocated for any of the three stocks concerned.

-This action plan, drawn up pursuant to Article 22(4) of the CFP Regulation, therefore concerns the following Baltic Sea fleet segments for which specific measures are deemed necessary:
+This action plan, drawn up pursuant to Article 22(4) of Regulation (EC) No 1380/2013, therefore concerns the following Baltic Sea fleet segments for which specific measures are deemed necessary: